atadevli/School-API/README.md

 ## Description

-Sirius API for student and teacher's crud operations.
+School API for student and teacher's crud operations.

 ## Installation